cinnamon-bun/thumble/README.md

 ![](beautyshot.png)

-A MIDI controller in the shape of a video game controller (e.g. xbox), but using mechanical-keyboard hardware.
+A MIDI controller in the shape of a video game controller (e.g. xbox), but using mechanical-keyboard buttons.

 ## How it's designed musically; how to play it